 Our client, along with the driver of the other car (his friend), were charged with: 1) Engaging in a Speed Contest on a Public Highway (Vehicle Code Section 23109(a)), a misdemeanor; 2) Speeding (Vehicle Code Section 22350), an infraction; 3) Unsafe Lane Change (Vehicle Code Section 21658(a)), an infraction; 4) Aiding and Abetting in a Motor Exhibition of Speed on a Highway (Vehicle Code Section 23109(c)), a misdemeanor; and 5) Unlawfully Driving a Vehicle in a Highway in Willful or Wanton Disregard for the Safety of Persons or Property (Vehicle Code Section 23103(a)), a misdemeanor.

 Greg then negotiated a plea bargain for our client wherein all charges were dismissed except count one, Engaging in a Speed Contest on a Public Highway.
-In exchange for this deal, our client pled no contest to count one and was sentenced to two years of summary probation, ordered to perform ten days Cal Trans work, ordered to perform 40 hours of community service and a have a six (6) month restriction on his driver’s license.
+In exchange for this plea bargain, our client pled no contest to count one and was sentenced to two years of informal, or summary probation, ordered to perform ten days Cal Trans work, ordered to perform 40 hours of approved community service and a have a six (6) month suspension on his driver’s license.
 The client also stipulated to liability for restitution to the furniture store, Southern California Edison and the county light pole.

-Had our client fought his case at trial and been found guilty of each charge (which seemed probable), he faced a maximum of 3 years and 9 months in prison, as well as thousands of dollars to pay as restitution to the business damaged during the collision and to Southern California Edison (for the power pole and power box).
+Had our client fought his case at trial and been found guilty of each charge (which seemed probable), he faced a maximum of 3 years and 9 months in Los Angeles County Jail, as well as thousands of dollars to pay as restitution to the business damaged during the collision and to Southern California Edison (for the power pole and power box).